ecg-marktplaats/marktplaats-api-guidelines/docs/intro.md

     This means that changes must be communicated properly and must be backwards compatible.

 *   *Discovery*
-    Having just the base URL, it should be possible to discover all resources and their documentation.
+    Having just the base URL, it should be possible *for a programmer* to discover all resources and their documentation.
 (Level 3 of the Richardson Maturity Model).
+We do not believe in automatic discovery.

 *   *Consistency*
     These guidelines make it possible to make all our APIs consistent.
 Consistency should be found in all of these